prebid/prebid.github.io/dev-docs/bidders/ix.md

 ### AdUnit-specific data

 Use this data type to specify key-value pairs at the ad unit level when targeting deals and apply it to all bidders.
-This is available from Prebid.js version 7.45 and above.
+This will be available from Prebid.js version 7.46 and above.
 To include the adUnit-specific data in a bid request, see Prebid's [Supplying AdUnit-Specific Data](https://docs.prebid.org/features/firstPartyData.html#supplying-adunit-specific-data) documentation.

 ```javascript